Kanustu/Unsupervised_Learning_LHL/README.md

 - **Outlier Identification:**
   - Created boxplots to identify and visualize outliers in each column, offering insights into data spread and value distribution.

-These exploratory steps aimed to comprehensively understand the dataset, its characteristics, and variations among groups, providing a solid foundation for subsequent analysis and modeling.
+These exploratory steps aimed to understand the dataset, its characteristics, and variations among groups.

 ### Feature Engineering/Pre-processing

-preprocessor pipeline was created that included a one hot encoder and a log transformer, this was then further combined with a standardscaler. this was then fitted to the data then a function to replace outliers was then implemented on the data Based on a heatmap and scatterplots, the 'Grocery' feature was dropped as it had a high correlation to multiple othere features
+- **Preprocessing Pipeline:**
+  - Created a preprocessing pipeline comprising a one-hot encoder and a log transformer.
+  - Combined the pipeline with a StandardScaler for further data transformation.
+  - Fitted the combined pipeline to the data.

+- **Outlier Replacement Function:**
+  - Implemented a function to replace outliers within the dataset.

+- **Feature Analysis and Dropping:**
+  - Conducted analysis using a heatmap and scatterplots.
+  - Identified 'Grocery' as a feature with high correlation to multiple others.
+  - Dropped the 'Grocery' feature from the dataset.

+- **Variance Thresholding:**
-A variancethreshold was then run in order to remove any low-variance features
+  - Applied a variance threshold to remove low-variance features from the dataset.

 ### Modeling

 #### Kmeans Clustering

-an elbow plot was created to decide upon the ideal amount of clusters for kmeans cluster analysis then a kmeans instance was created based upon the aforementioned elbow plot cluster labels were then assigned to the original dataframe in order to track cluster grouping then used PCA to get two features that would aid in visualization in a 2-d space then created a visualization to see the cluster groups then ran a silhouette score based on the elbowplot, visuavlization and silhouette score, 3 clusters was decided upon as the ideal number
+- **Elbow Plot for Cluster Selection:**
+  - Created an elbow plot to determine the optimal number of clusters for KMeans cluster analysis.

+- **KMeans Instance Creation:**
+  - Generated a KMeans instance based on the identified optimal number of clusters from the elbow plot.

+- **Cluster Label Assignment:**
+  - Assigned cluster labels to the original dataframe to track cluster grouping.

+- **PCA for Dimension Reduction:**
+  - Utilized Principal Component Analysis (PCA) to obtain two features for visualization in a 2-dimensional space.

+- **Cluster Visualization:**
+  - Created a visualization to observe cluster groups in the dataset.

+- **Silhouette Score Evaluation:**
+  - Calculated a silhouette score to assess the quality of the clustering.

+- **Decision on Number of Clusters:**
+  - Based on the elbow plot, visualization, and silhouette score, determined that 3 clusters were the optimal choice for the analysis.

 #### Heirachical Clustering

-an dendrogram was created based on the data then an agglomerative clustering object was created with the amount of clusters decided upon based on the dendrogram then plotted the clusters for visualization ran a silhouette score based on the dendrogram, visualization and silhouette score 3 clusters was decided upon as the ideal number
+- **Dendrogram Creation:**
+  - Generated a dendrogram based on the dataset to visualize hierarchical clustering.

+- **Agglomerative Clustering Object:**
+  - Created an agglomerative clustering object with the determined number of clusters from the dendrogram.

+- **Cluster Visualization:**
+  - Plotted the clusters for visual representation.

+- **Silhouette Score Evaluation:**
+  - Calculated a silhouette score to assess the quality of the hierarchical clustering.

+- **Decision on Number of Clusters:**
+  - Based on the dendrogram, visualization, and silhouette score, concluded that 3 clusters were the optimal choice for the analysis.

 #### PCA

+- **PCA Object Creation:**
+  - Created a Principal Component Analysis (PCA) object.

+- **Explained Variance Analysis:**
+  - Examined the explained variance ratio to understand the contribution of each principal component.
-Created a PCA object and then looked at the explained variance ratio and found that the first two principal components covered
+  - Discovered that the first two principal components covered 55% of the information within the data.

+- **Visualization Using Principal Components:**
-55% of the information within the data then plotted the class seperation using the first two principal components
+  - Plotted the class separation using the first two principal components for visual analysis.

 #### Conclusion

-The original data, characterized by a heavily right-skewed distribution, required transformation to achieve a more normal distribution.
+- The original data, characterized by a heavily right-skewed distribution, required transformation to achieve a more normal distribution.
-Across various clustering algorithms, the configuration of 3 clusters demonstrated the optimal balance between cohesion and separation.
+- Across various clustering algorithms, the configuration of 3 clusters demonstrated the optimal balance between cohesion and separation.
-An exploration of the explained variance plot indicated that approximately 55% of the information can be elucidated by the first two principal components.
+- An exploration of the explained variance plot indicated that approximately 55% of the information can be elucidated by the first two principal components.
-Among the identified clusters, Cluster 2 emerged as the largest, followed by Cluster 0, while Cluster 1 was the smallest and exhibited the lowest spending.
+- Among the identified clusters, Cluster 2 emerged as the largest, followed by Cluster 0, while Cluster 1 was the smallest and exhibited the lowest spending.
 Further analysis revealed that Cluster 2, despite being the largest, spent significantly less on milk and Detergents_Paper products compared to Cluster 0, suggesting potential marketing opportunities for these specific products to Cluster 2 customers.